qCMOS cameras qCMOS cameras

 Lucky imaging

-When observing stars from the ground, the image of the star can be blurred due to atmospheric turbulence therefore substantially reducing the ability to capture clear images.
-However, with short exposures and the right atmospheric conditions, you can sometimes capture clear images.
+When observing stars from the ground, the image of the star can be blurred due to atmospheric turbulence, which substantially reduces the ability to capture clear images.
+However, with short exposures and the right atmospheric conditions, it is sometimes possible to capture clear images.
 For this reason, lucky imaging is a method of acquiring a large number of images and integrating only the clearest ones while aligning them.

 Orion Nebula